 1. Social Media and Digital Marketing Tasks

-In today’s era of TikTok, Instagram, Facebook, and many more social media platforms, businesses need to maintain their social media presence if they want to succeed and stay relevant.
+In today’s era of TikTok, Instagram, Facebook, and many more social media platforms, businesses must maintain their social media presence to succeed and stay relevant.

 Given the multitude of tasks required to maintain a strong social media presence, there’s no doubt that the role of a social media and digital specialist can be too time-consuming.
 Attempting to do it on your own can eat your time and drain your energy, leaving you with limited resources to manage other parts of your business.
 Pfftt!!!